hunterloftis/newton/readme.md

 you to render any way you like - including Canvas, WebGL, SVG, and CSS.
 Newton can even run simulations in node.js!

+### No dependencies; components

+Newton is standalone and framework-and-library agnostic.
+It can be installed as one simple dependency or you can pick-and-choose from its three components: Math, Physics, and Primitives.
+- Math: fundamental Vector and Rectangle definitions
+- Physics: adds Particles, Edges, Constraints, Forces, and the Verlet Integrator
+- Primitives: building blocks like Polygons, Springs, Ropes, etc